MixinNetwork/mvm.dev/src/bridge/withdrawal.md

   ```

 ::: warning Notice
-* When withdraw token to ETH(TRON), for example usdt, you must have balance for usdt and ETH(TRON) at the same time,
+* When withdraw tokens to a specific chain, the asset as withdrawal cost is determined by this chain.
-  the ETH(TRON) is withdrawal cost.
+The asset_id must be the same as chain_id in Mixin.
 :::

 Withdrawal Code Example：